fresns/docs/version/open-source-v3/pages/guide/faq.md

 php artisan fresns:reset-password
 ```

+## Viewing the Login Path for the Admin Panel

+- If you have forgotten the entry point for the admin panel, you can execute the `reset password` command in the terminal.
+Before entering a new password, the link to the admin panel will be displayed.
+- After viewing the link, you can close the terminal.
+As long as you do not enter a new password, the command will not reset the password.

 ## Terminal Cache Clear

 - If you are unable to manage the cache through the administrator panel, you can clear the cache by executing the following commands in the terminal.